-The Sumerian myth of Enki and Ninmah describes the creation of humankind and a subsequent contest between these two deities regarding the value and occupation of [humanity in particular regard to] disabled individuals.
-The myth begins when the earth was newly created, and the lesser gods were charged with the drudge work in service to the greater gods.
+The Sumerian myth of Enki and Ninmah describes the creation of humankind and a subsequent contest between these two deities regarding the value and occupation of humanity.
+The Sumerian myth begins when the earth was newly created, and the lesser gods were charged with the drudgery work in service to the greater gods.
 Consigned to digging irrigation canals and providing their superiors with food, their toil became so wearisome that they rebelled against the high god Enki.
-The mother goddess, Nammu, encouraged Enki to relieve the god's labor by forming a creature who could do the work for them.
-Enki accordingly devised the form of humanity and commissioned Nammu to create man and woman, using a pinch of clay (cross-reference Genesis 2:7).
+The mother goddess, Nammu, encouraged Enki to relieve these lesser god's labor by forming a creature who could do the work for them.
+Enki accordingly devised the form of humanity and commissioned Nammu to create man and woman, using a pinch of clay (Biblical cross-reference Genesis 2:7).